What Are Roman Numerals? A Complete Guide with Rules & Examples

 MDCL = 1000 + 500 + 100 + 50 = 1650Rule 2: Subtraction

-When a smaller symbol appears before a larger one, subtract the smaller from the larger.
-Only six subtractive combinations are standard:
+When a smaller symbol appears before a larger symbol, subtract the smaller value from the larger one.
+Only six subtractive pairs are standard.

 | Combination | Value | Meaning |